nasa/cumulus-message-adapter-js/CONTRIBUTING.md

 If you want to submit your own contributions, follow these steps;

-* Fork the Cumulus repo
+* Fork the cumulus-message-adapter-js repo
 * Create a new branch from the branch you'd like to contribute to
 * If an issue does't already exist, submit one (see above)
 * [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) from your fork into the target branch of the cumulus-nasa/cumulus repo